Feb 16, 2021 | by Budi Tanrim

 “I’m not feeling good about myself,” she said.

-My knee-jerk reaction was to help her solve a problem, “What happened?
+My knee-jerk reaction was to help her solve the problem, “What happened?
 What makes you feel that way?”
-“I don’t know.”
-She quickly replied.
+“I don’t know,” she quickly replied.
 I tried to make wild guesses.
 But the more I made those guesses, the quieter she had become.

-I took a pause for a few minutes.
-After those awkward silence, she started to talk and share things in a very unstructured way.
-I only listen and help her structure her thoughts.
-In the end, we concluded that she’s not feeling great because she was burned out and feeling incompetent about her ability to coach her designers.
+I paused for a few minutes.
+After the awkward silence, she started to talk and shared things in a very unstructured way.
+I listened and helped her structure her thoughts.
+In the end, we had a feeling that she was not feeling great because of burned out and feeling incompetent about her ability to coach her designers.

-Is there any solution to that?
-Well, no. Not yet.
-I offered her to meet again the next day.
+Was there any solution to that?
+No. At least, not yet.
+What she needed was to come to that realization.
+I offered to meet the next day.
 “I might not know all the answers, but let’s work on this together,” I said.

 Sometimes, we need to listen first before giving suggestions.